sasilver75/obsidian/Articles/ML/The Story of RLHF - Origins, Motivations, Techniques, and Modern Applications (Nov 2023) - {Cameron Wolfe}.md

 	2. Once the data has been collected, we use the comparison data to train a reward model that accurately predicts a human preference score given a summary produced by the LLM.
 		- ((I'm curious -- if we're creating a dataset of "good" and "bad" responses, how does it learn to classify a single response, when we use it as the reward model during the finetuning?))
 	3. From here, we use RL to finetune model: The authors use the PPO algorithm to finetune based on preference scores output by the reward model.
-		- Authors also add a [[KL Divergence]] term to the objective optimized by RL
+		- Authors also add a [[Kullback-Leibler Divergence]] term to the objective optimized by RL
 			- This penalizes the policy from being *too different* from the supervised baseline policy during RLHF -- such an approach encourages exploration without [[Mode Collapse]], and prevents summaries written by the LLM from becoming *too different* from those that are seen during training.
 ![[Pasted image 20240407201953.png]]